-All these handsets were drawn by Little Springs design.
-The iPhone is clearly traced from an iPhone.
-The featurephone is a sort of compsite device, if you were wondering.
-It's not anything.
+All these handsets were drawn by 4ourth Mobile.
+The candy featurephone to the left is a sort of compsite device, if you were wondering.
+The sliding message phone is based on the Samsung Rant, but has been modified and simplified.

-Each device is at the true resolution, but of course can be re-scaled for new or other resolutions as needed (especiall the featurephone).
+Each device is at the true resolution, but of course can be re-scaled for new or other resolutions as needed.

-3 Scaled Handsets for Design Framing (50% - 1pt = 0.5px) 2
+3 Scaled Handsets - iOS

+iPhone 2 @ 50% - 1pt = 0.5px